 Are soy curls healthy?

-I think my most honest response to this would have to be Dr. Greger’s oft-used answer: “compared to what?”.
+I think my most honest response to this would have to be Dr. Michael Greger’s oft-used answer: “compared to what?”.
 Yes, soy curls are generally considered a healthy food, but I guess it would really depend on what you’re doing with them and how it’s being prepared.
-Soy curls are high in fiber and protein, offer decent amounts of potassium and Omega-3, and, of course, have zero trans fats or cholesterol.
+Soy curls are high in fiber and soy protein, offer decent amounts of potassium and Omega-3, and, of course, have zero trans fats or cholesterol.
+They’re also made with non-GMO soybeans.

 Are soy curls the same as TVP?